mrRobot62/vtx_power_measure/README.md

 # VTX power measurment tool

-Python script based on a pandas library.
-It can be used to work with an Immersion RF-Meter v2.
+Terminal based python script based on a pandas library.
+It can be used to read an Immersion RF-Meter v2 via USB.

 This script is not finished at all and in an alpha-release status ;-).
+But it works for my needs.

 ## Note
 This software is tested on OSX only and should be running on Linux as well.
 Working unter Windows is ongoing.